AdaRoseCannon/webvr/index.md

 It is extensible because my components will be based on other A-Frame components and you can release components that depend on mine.

 You are not required to write a single line of JavaScript unless you want to make your own components.

+* Walk through this line by line *

 > ```html
 	<html>